Free Frog Crochet Stacking Toy Pattern: Soft stacking ring toy

-Don’t forget to check out my other free amigurumi patterns!
+Don’t forget to check out my other free baby patterns!

 Material information: